samin-bjit/devsecops-in-aws/README.md

   - [**OWASP ZAP Report Before**](#owasp-zap-report-before)
   - [**OWASP ZAP Report After**](#owasp-zap-report-after)

-# Overview

-DevOps is the practice of developing software that integrates software development and IT operations to deliver software faster and ensure continuous delivery with high quality.
-However, security often becomes an afterthought when designing and managing a CI/CD pipeline, infrastructure, etc., for deploying large-scale applications.
-Therefore, it is important to incorporate security in every step of the Software Development Life Cycle (SDLC).
-DevSecOps is the practice of automating security throughout the SDLC by combining development, operations, and security into a single pipeline.

-In this project, we will build a complete CI/CD pipeline for a microservice application as most large-scale software follows microservice architecture nowadays.
-More importantly, we will include several security tools that can conduct security scans at various stages of the pipeline.
-Finally, we will setup monitoring and notification services.

 For the project you might require basic knowledge of the following tools and services: